 I will actively work to create an inclusive environment.
 I believe that while a PhD is a full time job, success requires an environment where work and home life are in balance.
 If you wish, I am happy to mentor you as you seek this balance, drawing from my own experiences with addressing inequity for myself and others and balancing home, disability, illness, and professional success.

 I’m not sure I want to fabricate assistive technology (or even what I want to do)

-You may still be a good fit for this group, since we also do a lot of work that is generally pushing the field of computer science/HCI forward (and may benefit assistive technology), and we also do work that lies in other domains (software only, for example) and other application areas (health, and diversity, for example).
+You may still be a good fit for this group, since we also do a lot of work that is generally pushing the field of accessibility forward, and some of that work lies in other domains (software only, for example).
 Also, many students don’t know exactly what they want to do when they arrive in a PhD program, and that is ok!
 Part of the process is to explore and learn from those explorations.

 In addition, students don’t apply to a specific research group — they apply to the Allen School and have some opportunity to jointly explore with our faculty who is the best fit.
 In fact, there is no guarantee even if you are admitted that I will be your advisor.
 That said, you can certainly look at whether we are likely to be a good fit based on these pages.

 I’m not sure how to apply for a research position

 When we evaluate applicants, we look for evidence that they will succeed in a research setting, and in our specific department.
 We also look for fit with our faculty.
 These are things that will hopefully come out clearly in your essay and recommendation letters.

 If you have very little research experience, or no clear area of interest, you may want to take some time to think and learn about what topic interests you.
 You could join a research group at your university to learn more about the process or a specific problem or take some time to continue what you’re doing now and read and think about what you want to do.
 Even if you don’t know a topic is forever, it helps if your application can discuss a topic to show your ability to think about it from a research perspective.